psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Map application for potential application manual vulnerabilties like fileuploads and forms.

 Google function unusual function names in code, maybe there is a weakness or exploit.

+Search for default credentials or usernames, found a new username? spray passwords again with it.
 ```

 ### Exploiting